daniel-beet/acme.sh.wiki-clone/dnsapi.md

 The `CN_User` and `CN_Password` will be saved in `~/.acme.sh/account.conf` and will be reused when needed.

+If you find any bugs of core-networks.de dns API, please report here: https://github.com/Neilpang/acme.sh/issues/2142

 ## 68. Use NederHost API

 Create an API token in Mijn NederHost.